SileshAK/Stock-Market-Price-Forecasting/README.md

 # Drive Link for the Video of Demo and Simulation

-Univariate and Multivariate LSTM for Stock Price Prediction : https://drive.google.com/file/d/1PUqomvealmMsIXnPJbhsaRlsfRyzMmTG/view?usp=sharing
+Univariate and Multivariate LSTM for Stock Price Forecasting : https://drive.google.com/file/d/1PUqomvealmMsIXnPJbhsaRlsfRyzMmTG/view?usp=sharing

 # To Do
--> Better UI for Prediction\
+-> Better UI for Forecasting\
 -> Chatbot for helping users.

 # Contributed By